Stanley2000/demo-repo/README.md

 ALX SE program is a software engineering program organized by ALX in partnership with master card to help bridge the gap between African Tech community and the Western world.
 It is designed to be difficult and prepare you for the competitive software engineering market.

+Am trying out some git terminal functions now currently am working on branching and i created a feature branch. so lemme run the commit function and watch git do its magic